Answer: We can find our answer regarding the naked preaching of Isaiah in the book named after him.

 In the year that Tartan came to Ashdod, when Sargon the king of Assyria sent him, and he fought against Ashdod and took it; At that time the Lord spoke by Isaiah the son of Amoz, saying, "Go and take the sackcloth off your loins, and take your shoe off your foot."
 And he did so, walking naked and barefoot (Isaiah 20:1 - 2, HBFV)

-The nudity of Isaiah was a sign that not only would the Assyrians overcome Egypt and Ethiopia, they would make all prisoners (regardless of age) march into captivity completely naked (Isaiah 20:3 - 4)!
+The nudity of Isaiah was a sign that the Assyrians would overcome Egypt and Ethiopia.
+It also symbolized that all the prisoners (regardless of age) would march into captivity completely naked (Isaiah 20:3 - 4)!

 As you can see, the God of the Universe had a reason for telling Isaiah to do this.
 He was giving a sign and warning to the Egyptians and Ethiopians that would make them afraid to do the things they were doing.
 He was showing them in this prophetic action that they would become slaves of the Assyrians under Sargon's family.

-Sargon II was an Assyrian king who began the offensive to destroy the lands of the south including the Holy Land, Egypt and Ethiopia, which was the dream of his father Tilgath-pileser.
-Sargon took the name which means "God has appointed the king" but he died in battle or by homicide.
+Sargon II was an Assyrian king who began the offensive to destroy the lands of the south including Israel, Egypt and Ethiopia, which was the dream of his father Tilgath-pileser.
+Sargon took the name that means "God has appointed the king" but he died in battle or by homicide.
 Sargon's son, Sennacherib, continued his father's goal of destroying Egypt by bringing the empire's borders to the Nile Delta region.

 Pharaoh Psamsik of the 26th Dynasty tried to reunite his country for a time but then the Babylonians, and later the Persians, invaded Assyria and took over their empire.
 The land became a Persian satrapy for a time when Cambyses conquered it.
 This all happened in the days following the fall of Samaria and the deportation of the Israelites to the land of the Medes and Assyrians.